michelacameletti/risultati_modello_inla/README.md

 - In line 143 use the term "monitoring stations" (in stead of "measurements" are located) Did you include al types of stations?
 Especially traffic/industrial are impacted by local source increments and I am curious how you treated those.

-**Sara: We have changed "measurements" with "monitoring stations" as suggested by the reviewer.
+**We have changed "measurements" with "monitoring stations" as suggested by the reviewer.
 As for the monitoring stations included in the study: yes we have included all kinds of stations, the only criteria we have used to exclude a station is the presence of too many missing data as explained in the paper.
-We have considered the input stations according to their environment type classification (urban, suburban and rural) **
+For validation purposes, we have stratified the input stations according to their environment type classification: urban (294 stations), suburban (131) and rural (70).
+Our analysis did not consider the sources of local air pollution as a further classification criteria of the input stations.
+However, we know that the urban stations include:	background stations (146),	industrial stations (8) and traffic stations (140).
+As for the the suburban stations, most of them are classified as foreground (77) and industrial (41) stations.
+Finally, most of the rural stations are background stations (54).  **
+**

 **Giorgio ci fornisce il numero di stazioni di traffico, industriali etc in modo di poter dire al reviewr che noi utilizziamo solo la distinzione delle stazioni in base al tipo di area (urban, suburban, rural) ma fornirgli anche un numero di stazioni che sono industriali, di traffico etc**